Welcome to Rob's plants

 left side than is typical in our section.
 That gives us some room to play with;

-lawn to flower borders, and a waterfall pond
+lawn area to flower borders, and a waterfall pond

 sits smack in the middle of the space, providing the sound of cascading water,